srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-upgrade/ahf-autoupgrade-upgrade.md

 - If the stage location has AHF binaries in the extracted form, then after upgrading, the installer retains the extracted AHF binaries as is.

-## Task 1: Upgrading AHF from Software Stage Location
+## Task 1: Upgrade AHF from Software Stage Location

 1. Ensure that you have an older version of AHF installed.